Bachelor of Laws - CG98

 3 years full-time, 4 years part-time

 English (Units 3 and 4, C)

 No recommended study required

-The Bachelor of Laws course at CQUniversity is a three-year full-time or four-year part-time undergraduate degree.
+The Bachelor of Laws course at CQUniversity is a three-year full-time or four-year part-time undergraduate degree, available to study entirely online giving you the flexibility to choose how and when you study to fit your lifestyle.
 You will learn all the areas of law required to satisfy professional accreditation through the Legal Practitioners Admissions Board.
 The course enables graduates to proceed to practice as a legal practitioner after completing the required professional training.

 During your studies you will learn about legal procedures and key legislation, and be given the opportunity to develop skills necessary to identify, analyse and evaluate facts in relation to legal frameworks.

 The core areas of law covered in the course match those required for admission to the legal profession (Priestley 11) and other requirements of the Law Admissions Consultative Committee including statutory interpretation, criminal law and procedure, contracts, torts, federal and state constitutional law, equity (including trusts), administrative law, property, company law, evidence, ethics and professional responsibility and civil dispute resolution.